Diazblack/google-homepage/README.md

 # google-homepage
-This is may first attempt to create a web page using HTML/CSS Thanks to
+This is my first attempt to create a web page using HTML/CSS Thanks to
 <a href="http://www.theodinproject.com/"> Odin Proyect</a>